JoeyyScott/Gamer-Supplies/TESTING.md

             |:--------------:|
             | ![Delete Supply Success Screenshot](docs/images/testing/userstories/delete-supply-success.png) |

-        + Upon clicking the cancel button the data will be untouched, the modal will close and the user returned to the page they were on.
+        + Upon clicking the cancel button the data will be untouched and the modal will close

 + As a **Site Owner/Superuser**, I want to be able to manage and delete reviews.
-    + I have included ```reviews_manage.html``` which allows a superuser to view all current reviews posted to the site and delete as necessary.
+    + I have included ```reviews_manage.html``` which allows a superuser to view all current reviews posted to the site and an option to delete them as necessary.

         | _Manage Reviews Page_ |
         |:---------------------:|